haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

    Crossbow
 bolts (20)
  1 gp 11⁄2 lb.
-                   Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 69

 1 cubic foot/30 pounds of gear
 40 gallons liquid, 4 cubic feet solid 2 cubic feet/40 pounds of gear
 11⁄2 pints liquid